East Lancashire Railway

+The heritage line is now just over 12 mi long and has a mainline connection with the national railway network at Castleton, just beyond Heywood.
+The ELR is planning to extend the running line to Castleton in the future.

 Overview

 Passenger services between Bury and Rawtenstall were withdrawn by British Rail on 3 June 1972.
 Coal services to Rawtenstall ended in 1980 and formal closure of the line followed in 1982.
 The East Lancashire Railway Trust reopened the line on 25 July 1987.
 The initial service operated between Bury and Ramsbottom, via Summerseat.
 In 1991, the service was extended northwards from Ramsbottom to reach Rawtenstall, via Irwell Vale.
 However, two original stations on the line, closed to passengers by BR in 1972, have not reopened, Ewood Bridge & Edenfield and Stubbins.
 The latter was the junction of the lines to Accrington and Rossendale although there were no platforms serving these lines.

 Rawtenstall is the practical northern limit of the line, as the formation on towards Bacup has been lost immediately north of the station.